mapping-elections/site/_essays/02-zagarri-political-parties.md

 abstract: Political parties during the early national era were fundamentally different from political parties today.
 Parties at this time were evolving institutions whose legitimacy and structure were not well-defined—yet which, at the same time, came to occupy a crucial, and unexpected, role in the American political process.
 ---

-The Mapping Early American Elections (MEAE) website is a valuable resource for visualizing the development of party politics in the early United States.
+The *Mapping Early American Elections* (MEAE) website is a valuable resource for visualizing the development of party politics in the early United States.
 This information, however, must be interpreted within the context of the times.
-Political parties during the early national era were fundamentally different from political parties today, and even significantly different from the parties that developed later in the nineteenth century.
+Political parties during the early national era were fundamentally different from political parties today, and significantly different even from the parties that developed later in the nineteenth century.

 The framers of the federal Constitution had not anticipated the development of permanent political parties.
-Parties were considered factions, dangerous and illegitimate alliances that pursued their own self-interest at the expense of the common good.
+Parties were considered "factions," dangerous and illegitimate alliances that pursued their own self-interest at the expense of the common good.
 National leaders were expected to serve the interests of the entire nation, not to cater to